-8. Subcommittees:
+7. Subcommittees:

-At the request of the CISA Director or the Chair, the DFO may establish subcommittees, task forces, or working groups (collectively referred to as "subcommittees") for any purpose consistent with this Charter.
+At the request of the CISA Director or the Chair, the DFO may establish subcommittees, task forces, or working groups (collectively referred to as "subcommittees") for any purpose consistent with this charter.
 In the event the subcommittee or CSRB terminates, all appointments to the subcommittee shall terminate.
 Subcommittees are responsible for executing the CSRB's directed tasks and reporting results to the CSRB.

-Subcommittees shall include at least two CSRB members and may also include subject matter experts relevant to the matter before the subcommittee as identified by the Chair.
-The DFO, in consultation with the Chair and the CISA Director shall designate a Chair for each of the subcommittees from among the CSRB's members.
+Subcommittees shall be composed of at least two CSRB members and subject matter experts relevant to the matter before the subcommittee.
+The DFO, in consultation with the Chair and the CISA Director shall designate a Chair and Deputy Chair for each of the subcommittees from among the CSRB's members.
 Subcommittees may not work independently of the CSRB and must present their advice or work to the CSRB for full deliberation and discussion.
 Subcommittees have no authority to make decisions on behalf of the CSRB and may not report directly to any entity other than the CSRB.
-Subcommittee members may be required to sign an NDA.
+Subcommittee members may be required to sign an NDA and may need to be appointed as experts and consultants.

-9. Ethics Requirements:
+8. Ethics Requirements:

-Individuals participating in the CSRB or any subcommittee of the CSRB are subject to the Federal conflict of interest statutes and shall avoid taking any action that would result in an actual or perceived conflict of interest related to any nongovernmental entity.
+Individuals participating in the CSRB or any subcommittee of the CSRB are subject to the Federal conflict of interest statutes, and shall avoid taking any action that would result in an actual or perceived conflict of interest related to any non-governmental entity.
 CSRB or subcommittee members will refrain from using any information obtained solely by virtue of their participation in the CSRB or any subcommittee of the CSRB for the benefit of external parties, including but not limited to their employer, organizations they are affiliated with in a personal capacity, or themselves personally.
 Such information includes, but is not limited to, classified, proprietary, procurement-sensitive, and non-public information.
-All CSRB participants, including those from other agencies, understand that generally the work of members for the Board may not inform other activities beyond those assigned to the Board.
-Generally, information submitted to the Board will be made available only to Members and support staff and will not be shared outside of the CSRB except for when DHS, the CSRB, or a Federal member is subject to a legal requirement or professional duty to do so.
-Failure to adhere to this requirement may result in consequences that include, but are not limited to, removal from current, and bar against future, participation in the CSRB for the individual.
-Finally, CSRB members could be subject to criminal penalties should their actions be found to violate any of the Federal conflict of interest or information handling statutes.
+Failure to adhere to this requirement may result in consequences that include, but are not limited to, removal from and serve as a potential bar against future participation in the CSRB, for the individual and for the individual's employer.
+Finally, CSRB members could be subject to criminal penalties should their actions be found to violate any of the Federal conflict of interest statutes.

-CSRB or subcommittee members will disclose to the DFO any potential conflict of interest that may affect their impartiality; such conflicts may arise from the interests of external parties, including but not limited to a member's employer or organizations with which the member is affiliated in a personal capacity, or from the personal interests of the member.
+CSRB or subcommittee members will disclose to the DFO any potential conflict of interest that may affect their own impartiality, or external parties, including but not limited to their employer, organizations with which they are affiliated in a personal capacity, or themselves, in offering recommendations or other information.
 The DFO will be responsible for addressing conflicts of interest.
 For this purpose, potential conflicts of interest include an individual who: